takua624/Augmented-Edit-Distance/README.md

 Interested reader may varify these issues by running the Python implementation of Levenshtein edit distance included in this repository: `edit_distance.py`.
 ## Other distance measures and their drawbacks
 Two other frequently cited distance measures are "open-bigram coding" [5] and "superposition matching" [6].
-They are both ingenious algorithms; however, I will not go into the details of their implementation.
+They are both ingenious algorithms; however, I will not go into the details of their implementations.
+The drawback of open-bigram coding is that, it is asymmetric.
+That is, the distance between word 1 and word 2 is different from that between word 2 and word 1.
+The superposition matching algorithm also yields asymmetric outputs when there are repeated letters in the input words.

+Davis programmed a “Match Calculator” which implemented both the superposition matching (named “SOLAR (Spatial Coding)”) and the open-bigram similarity metric (named “SERIOL_2001 (Open Bigram)”), and is freely available online (http://www.pc.rhul.ac.uk/staff/c.davis/Utilities/MatchCalc/index.htm), interested readers may explore the issues with these orthographic similarity metric mentioned in this section.
+(In all the examples concerning superposition matching in this article, the parameter “sigma” is 1, and “dynamic end letter marking” is disabled.)
 ## Reference
 [1] Coltheart, M., Davelaar, E., Jonasson, J. T., & Besner, D. (1977).
 Access to the Internal Lexicon.